google/certificate-transparency-community-site/docs/google/known-logs.md

 [announcement blog post](https://security.googleblog.com/2016/03/certificate-transparency-for-untrusted.html).

 ## Mirrors
-These logs are hosted by Google and mirror the logs hosted at `Source URL`.
+These logs are hosted by Google and mirror the logs served at `Source URL`.
 These mirrors run with no SLA.

 <pre>